 - Palácio de Pena, Sintra

 - Palácio Nacional, Sintra

+- Fado performance, Lisbon

-- Dinner and performance at a Lisbon Fado Restaurant
+- Dinner at Restaurant Tágide, Lisbon

 Today we drive to Sintra to visit the Royal palace complex.
 The Palácio Nacional, nestled in the verdant Serra de Sintra, was the summer retreat of the Portuguese Royal family.
 Founded sometime before 1415, it was largely constructed in the 15th and 16th centuries.
 Its external profile is dominated by the two extraordinary conical chimneys of its distinctive kitchens.
 Within, you will visit these kitchens, as well as royal apartments separated by small courtyards with pretty fountains and decorated with very beautiful azulejos, artesonado (Islamic wooden panelling) and polychrome ceilings, and wood panel inlays.
-We also visit the Palácio de Pena, a palace constructed on the site of an Hieronymite monastery founded by Manuel I in 1509.
+We shall also visit the Palácio de Pena, a palace constructed on the site of an Hieronymite monastery founded by Manuel I in 1509.
 To this was added an extraordinary 'Gothick-Baronial' fantasy palace in the 19th century.
 You will see parts of the old monastery, the palace that took its place, and the 19th-century additions to it.

 In the evening we will experience Portugal's haunting traditional Fado music, considered the country's musical treasure and involving a singer accompanied by two guitarists.
 The songs are usually soulful and sad, about love and loss or things that were never accomplished.
-(Overnight Lisbon, Altis Avenida Hotel) BD
+A short walk away, occupying an 18th-century building in the heart of Chiado, is Restaurant Tágide, where we shall dine while enjoying stunning views of the city and the Tagus River.
+(Overnight Lisbon, Hotel Lisboa Plaza) BD